MA

 HUMANITIES

 Applications are now open for the 2025-26 year of our Master's in the Humanities program.
-Admission to the MA program is rolling, and spaces are limited.
+Apply by February 17, 2025 to ensure full consideration.

 We